wkoszek/me/source/blog/2012-07-17-book-how-to-move-mount-fuji.md

 tell you, hardware industry sometimes uses similar questions as well, so be prepared...

-Not only is this book for people fresh out of college, or aspiring Googlers, who would love to work in a place where riding a skateboard is permitted in a working hours.
+Not only is this book for people fresh out of college, or aspiring Google'rs, who would love to work in a place where riding a skateboard is permitted in a working hours.
 This book, I feel, is good for hiring managers, who're struggling with lots of submitted resumes, out of which 3% are worth looking